Shared Ownership: how does it work?

 - Your household income is less than £80,000, or in London it’s less than £90,000.

-Shared Ownership operates across loads of new build sites.
+Shared Ownership is available on a range of properties, including many new builds.
 This is great news when it comes to running costs and energy bills – which are typically lower in new properties.
 And when it comes to moving home, there’s also the opportunity to apply for another Shared Ownership property once you’re in the scheme.

 If you’d like more information, including whether you’re eligible, the Shared Ownership website is a great place to start.